HudaKhalil/P1-LandingPage/README.md

 - ***Responsive Enhancement***
 Created some media queries for basic checkpoints in the desgin.

-## Limitations
+- ***Hamburger Nav Menu***

-I tried to create the hamburger menu but didn't work correct in with me.
+Created a hamburger menu for small screen view with animation and responsive design for mobile view.